If you have issues with your teeth and gums, your toothpaste may be part of the problem!

 Soap is in the business of replacing yucky products with yummy ones

 (not just soap!).
-Certified Organic Toothbrush Sanitizer was our very
+Certified Organic Toothbrush Cleaner was our very

 first oral care product.
 We reasoned that it's difficult to improve